 William Whaley drove Oswald in a cab from the Greyhound Bus Terminal to a point on North Beckley.
 Whaley had the opportunity to talk to Oswald; Oswald may have told Whaley nothing, but there was a chance.
 So Whaley, 60, was the first cab driver to die of a wreck while on duty since the mid 1930s.
-Whaley, hemmed in on the Trinity River bridge in the pre-dawn hours of ers died.
-(Co $\sqrt{10}$) G(f/G)Earlene Roberts, 60, died January 10, 1966, of an apparent heart attack.
-Mrs. Roberts had the opportunity to talk to Oswald alone as he rushed past her on the way to his cubby hole room.
+Whaley, hemmed in on the Trinity River bridge in the pre-dawn hours of December 18, 1965, was rammed head-on and both drivers died.

+Earlene Roberts, 60, died January 10, 1966, of an apparent heart attack.
+Mrs. Roberts had the apportunity to talk to Oswald alone as he rushed past her on the way to his cubby hole room.
 Mrs. Roberts testimony is given in FORGIVE MY GRIEF Vol. 1.
 Oswald may have told Mrs. Roberts nothing, but there was a possibility which could not afford to be overlooked by the plotters of the assassination.